 You could install the same product from the same shipment in two houses sitting side-by-side with different performance results.
 Bamboo flooring performance is based on many factors from the product to installation, site related and maintenance related conditions.

 Bamboo Flooring Performance Creation of Issues

 Manufacturers, Distributors and Dealers

-Most bamboo products are manufactured in China.
+China manufactures most bamboo products.
+Not all manufacturers are the same.
 Quality control conditions vary considerably from one manufacturing plant to another and often within the same manufacturers plant.
-As a result bamboo flooring performance will also differ from one manufacturer to the other.
+As a result bamboo flooring performance will differ from one manufacturer to the other.

 In the United States we have a lot of excellent distributors of flooring products.
 We also have a number of distributors that are more concerned with profit than they are with quality.
 The majority of distributors are going to import the products of the most reliable manufacturers.
 Fewer less reliable distributors, purchase products from whomever offers the best price.
 Poor quality bamboo flooring creates performance issues.

 Most professional bamboo flooring installers are going to take the steps required to perform a proper installation.
 There are also flooring installers that will take short cuts every chance they get.
 Short cutting the acclimation of a bamboo product creates problems.
 Not making sure the structure is ready for the flooring.
 Not following the manufacturers installation standards increases the opportunity for flooring failure.

 Most property owners are going to take proper care of their bamboo flooring.
 Failing to read and follow the manufacturers requirements for proper care results in problems.
 Failing to control relative humidity per the requirements of the flooring, there are additional opportunities for bamboo flooring failure.

 Why Will Bamboo Flooring Performance Differ on Different Installations?